 DAY TWO – Viveiro to Oviedo

-On day two we hop on the Costa Verde bus which shepherds us to Cathedral Beach.
+We hop on the Costa Verde bus which shepherds us to Cathedral Beach.
 Personally, this was one of my favorite stops along the route.
-I extricate myself from the group and wander around the white sandy beach strewn with gargantuan pillars of sand.
-Others opt to go for a swim.
+Wandering around the white sandy beach strewn with gargantuan pillars of sand I feel infinitely small, a lost traveler in a land of giants.

-After our beach adventure, we take the bus to colorful Ribadeo.
-After a brief introduction of the town, we gleefully scatter to explore the tiny hamlet by ourselves.
+After our beach adventure, the bus takes us to the colorful port town of Ribadeo.
+We gleefully scatter to explore the tiny hamlet filled with gently crumbling galleried houses.
 Little groups have started to form amongst travelers, the close proximity of the train turning us from strangers to the best of friends, overnight.

 Lunch is a breezy 3-hour affair, after which we drowsily step back on the train which glides to our next stop of the day: Luarca.
 The briefest of excursions is organized, before our alluring train rolls into our final resting place for the day, Oviedo.
 Dinner is had on the train.